grandeurdev/arduino-sdk/README.md

 [summary]: #device-registry "Summary"
 [parms]: #device-registry "Parms"
 [callback]: #the-dexterity-of-arduino-sdk "The Dexterity of Arduino SDK"
-[jsonobject]: #the-dexterity-of-arduino-sdk "The Dexterity of Arduino SDK"
+[var]: #the-dexterity-of-arduino-sdk "The Dexterity of Arduino SDK"
 [the dexterity of arduino sdk]: #the-dexterity-of-arduino-sdk "The Dexterity of Arduino SDK"
 [models]: #models "Models"
 [apikey]: #project "Project"